hofstadter-io/hof/docs/content/getting-started/code-generation.md

 `hof gen` accepts CUE, Yaml, and JSON arguments and combines them with templates to generate files and directories of code.
-This process is highly flexable and controlled through flags and configuration, or what we call generators.
+This process is highly flexible and controlled through flags and configuration, or what we call generators.

 {{<codeInner lang="sh">}}